JimJammer88/Tennis/Report.md

 ### Network Architecture

-The network architecture is unchanged from the provided code and is desribed below.

 The actor network maps states to actions with the following simple architecture.

 * Two fully connected layers with 64 dimension followed by Relu activation